AhRoiz/AhRoiz/README.md

 <h2 align="left">Olaa everyone!
-My name is Ahmad Rofi' Izzulhaq and I'm a student of Information Technology, from Telkom University</h2>
+I'm Ahmad Rofi' Izzulhaq and I'm a student of Information Technology, from Telkom University</h2>

 ###